 Advisors are available to meet with students who are interested in learning more about a major or minor in political science, as well as discuss with current majors and minors their progress, future course elections, and career plans.
-All students must meet with an advisor in order to declare a plan in political science.
+Students should meet with an advisor to declare a plan in political science.
 Please click on "Schedule Advising Appointment" below to schedule an appointment.

 Students can schedule in-person, virtual, and phone appointments using our online appointment scheduling tool.